gbdixg/gbdixg.github.io/_posts/2019-01-06-powershell-toolmaking-regex.md

 PowerShell Tools are re-usable functions that can be used stand-alone or in a pipeline.
 In this case, a PowerShell function will "wrap around" a built-in executable to output an object rather than text.

-The example below demonstrates one of my **most used and easiest to remember Regular Expression techniques** - using the "not" operator to set the match boundary.
+The example below demonstrates one of my **most used and easiest to remember Regular Expression techniques** - using the RegEx "not" operator to set the match boundary.
 ### Example
-The NETSH WLAN command output is **ideal for parsing using a RegEx** and converting into a PowerShell object.
+The `NETSH WLAN` command output is **ideal for parsing using a RegEx** and converting into a PowerShell object.
 ```
 C:\> netsh wlan show interfaces